-Bladder injections of OnabotulinumtoxinA, or Botox (R).
-Botox is a powerful neurotoxin.
-It works by helping to relax the bladder muscle Botox injection is usually an outpatient procedure performed in a doctor’s office.
+The bladder may be injected with OnabotulinumtoxinA, a powerful neurotoxin.
+It works by helping to relax the bladder muscle.
+Bladder injections are usually an outpatient procedure performed in a doctor’s office.

 Percutaneous tibial nerve stimulation (PTNS) is an outpatient office procedure in which a slim needle is temporarily inserted in your ankle near the tibial nerve and connected to a battery-powered stimulator.
 This is like a combination of acupuncture and a TENS unit .Each treatment lasts for approximately 30 minutes and the recommended treatment course is weekly for 12 weeks, followed by a period of tapered therapy that is typically monthly.
 Sacral nerve modulation (SNM) is an implantable system using a lead and battery (similar to a heart pacemaker) that sends continuous mild electrical impulses to the sacral pelvic nerves.
 It typically involves a test either in the office with or a one- to two-week trial with placement to confirm success prior to the full placement of the stimulator (battery).
 The device is reversible, and some devices are not safe for MRIs after insertion.

 ● Read more about nerve stimulation for pelvic floor disorders.